Writing Workshops, Retreats, Mentoring

 4. headers and footer options

-6. obtaining ISBN numbers and pricing barcodes for the cover
+6. obtaining a publisher name, ISBN number and downloading pricing barcodes for the cover

 Other aspects covered: